 Inspiration/end result

-Self reflection/call to action
+Self-reflection/call to action

 For parents/professionals: Get comfortable talking about sex, sexual relationships, and sexual health.
 You may feel uncomfortable, but that is ok.
-There are so many positives for talking about this topic that a little embarrassment is worth the benefits.
+Discussing this topic has so many positives that a bit of embarrassment is worth the benefits.
 People with I/DD have missed out on all kinds of sexuality topics and deserve to know about sexual health and safety.
-For professionals specifically, remember that you only need to share facts and help self-advocates think about their own values.
-Don’t share your values because your role is to help them make informed decisions.
-Give them the information and skills for making decisions and support the choices they make!